Methods and Models for the Investigation of the Uptake of Nanoparticles into Hair Follicles

 TLDR Nanoparticles can effectively enter hair follicles and stimulate immune responses, supporting potential transfollicular vaccination.

-This thesis established in vitro skin models and methods to investigate the follicular uptake of nanoparticles (NPs) for potential transfollicular vaccination.
-A method was developed to quantify NP deposition in hair follicles, showing excellent correlation between in vitro pig ear models and in vivo human forearm models.
-Surface modifications, such as phospholipid coatings on poly(lactide-co-glycolide) (PLGA) NPs, affected penetration into hair follicles, while massage increased penetration depth but not the amount of NPs.
-A proof of concept study demonstrated that PLGA and chitosan-PLGA NPs with ovalbumin (OVA) stimulated CD4+ and CD8+ T-cells more effectively than OVA in solution, and an adoptive transfer experiment in mice confirmed the feasibility of transfollicular vaccination without prior skin treatment.
+The document discussed the development of in vitro skin models and methods to investigate the uptake of nanoparticles (NPs) into hair follicles, with a focus on their potential for transfollicular vaccination.
+A method was created to quantify NP deposition in hair follicles, showing a strong correlation between in vitro pig ear models and in vivo human forearm results.
+Surface modifications, such as phospholipid coatings on poly(lactide-co-glycolide) (PLGA) NPs, were found to affect penetration levels, although massage increased penetration depth but not the amount of NPs in follicles.
+A proof of concept study demonstrated that PLGA and chitosan-PLGA NPs loaded with ovalbumin stimulated CD4+ and CD8+ T-cells more effectively than ovalbumin in solution, and transfollicular vaccination was possible in mice without prior skin treatment.

 Discuss this study in the Community →